Learn how the anti-discrimination laws of Queensland provide a framework for victims of discrimination.

 If the creditor’s application is successful and the debtor is declared bankrupt, a bankruptcy trustee will be appointed by the Court to administer their financial affairs.
 The trustee will distribute the debtor’s divisible assets amongst their creditors.
 This can include part of any income they are receiving and the family home if there is equity available.

-After three years the debtor is automatically discharged from bankruptcy, but a record of their bankruptcy will remain permanently available to anyone searching the National Personal Insolvency Index database.
+After 3 years the debtor is automatically discharged from bankruptcy, but a record of their bankruptcy will remain permanently available to anyone searching the National Personal Insolvency Index database.
 This may adversely affect the debtor’s ability to obtain credit or finance in the future even after their discharge from bankruptcy.

 Because failure to respond to a bankruptcy notice has such serious consequences, the creditor issuing it must have strictly complied with all legal formalities under the Bankruptcy Act for issuing and serving a bankruptcy notice.
 Some of these considerations are set out below.